UnDesSix/minishell_42/README.md

 Exec, Unset and env are almost ready.

-We are working on the AST
+We are working on the AST, mainly parsing and execution